StackVista/stackstate-docs/stackpacks/integrations/aws.md

 ### Required AWS resources

-The graph below gives a high-level of overview of all resources necessary to run the StackState Agent with full capabilities for AWS.
+A high-level of overview of all resources necessary to run the StackState Agent with full capabilities is provided in the graph below.
 Users with intermediate to high level AWS skills can use these details to set up the StackState Agent resources manually.
 For the majority of installations, this is not the recommended approach.
 Use the provided [StackState CloudFormation template](#stackstate-template-deployment) unless there are environment-specific issues that must be worked around.

 ![Account components](/.gitbook/assets/stackpack-aws-v2-account-components.svg)